-He is the author of four plays, numerous theatrical adaptations, three librettos, and two song cycles, the most recent of which, Paper Trails (with music by Stefan Freund), premiered at Carnegie Hall’s Zankel auditorium in 2007.
-His adaptation of Robert Fagles's The Iliadreceived its world premiere at the University of Rochester in April 2000.
+He is the author of four plays, numerous theatrical adaptations, five librettos, and two song cycles.
+His adaptation of Robert Fagles's The Iliad received its world premiere at the University of Rochester in April 2000.
 His short fiction has been published by (amongst others) Penguin in Lynx—Contemporary South African Writing, and New Contrast: New South African Writing, Prism International, and Tongues: Contemporary World Literature.
-He is a founding member and the resident staging director of the new music ensemble Alarm Will Sound (with whom he has staged concerts at the Lincoln Center Festival, Carnegie Hall, Miller Theatre, Cal Performances, and others), and a New York Theatre Workshop "Usual Suspect."

 - Adding Machine: A Musical, by Joshua Schmidt and Jason Loewith

 - The Hairy Dutchman, by Andy Bragen

 - The Hour We Knew Nothing of Each Other, by Peter Handke

 - The Lower Depths, by Maxim Gorki

 - Accidental Death of an Anarchist, by Dario Fo

 - The Puzzle Locker, by W. David Hancock

 - Various staged concerts by Alarm Will Sound, including at Carnegie Hall, Lincoln Center Festival, Holland Festival, River to River Festival, Duke University, St. Louis, and Cal Performances (Berkeley)